bweiss/mortybot/README.md

 ### Features Requiring API Keys

-There are a number of features that require API keys to function.
+There are a number of features that require (free) API keys to function.
 They can be set via properties file or environment variable.
+Visit each service's official website for information on how to obtain a key.

 | Feature                                    | Property             | Environment Variable |
 |--------------------------------------------|----------------------|----------------------|